Karl1903/Kotlin-Project/README.txt

 1. The Android Application that the project team seeks to develop targets the weather API from the openweathermap.org, gets data and parses the data.

-2. SearchFragment: The user of the application can type in the Location/ town.
+2. SearchFragment: The user of the application can type in the Location/town..

 3. SearchFragment: Then the user presses the button to get the weather data.